 *Photos by Patti Phillips, taken at Guilford Technical Community College, NC, during The 2014 Writers’ Police Academy.

 Thanks to Tim Fitts for generously sharing his knowledge and expertise.
-Tim is a veteran firefighter and Fire Occupational Extension Coordinator at GTCC.
-He’s in charge of all Con Ed certification and non-certification classes in Fire and Rescue subjects to members of NC fire departments and rescue squads.
+As of this writing, in 2014, Tim, a veteran firefighter and Fire Occupational Extension Coordinator at GTCC, was in charge of all Con Ed certification and non-certification classes in Fire and Rescue subjects to members of NC fire departments and rescue squads.
 Any errors in fact are mine, not his.

 If you’re curious about what it takes to qualify for Firefighter Training, read “How do you become a firefighter?”